 Black Lives Matter.
 Anti-Black racism and anti-Black violence are wrong.
 We at the Raymond M. Alf Museum of Paleontology are in solidarity and recognize that as we strive to be an anti-racist and inclusive institution, more concrete and specific action is needed.
 We will: Continue reading

 Explore the Alf Museum online!
 A 3D preview of the exhibits is now available, for both the Hall of Life and Hall of Footprints.

 The Alf Museum remains closed to the public until further notice due to COVID-19.
-While LA County has entered Phase 3 of the Roadmap to Recovery, The Webb Schools and the Alf Museum are closely monitoring the spread of COVID-19 and have chosen to remain closed in consideration of our students, staff, and Webb community.
+The Webb Schools and the Alf Museum are closely monitoring the spread of COVID-19 and have chosen to remain closed in consideration of our students, staff, and Webb community.

 The Alf Museum remains dedicated to serve as a world-class educational resource for educators throughout Los Angeles and the Inland Empire.
 As an alternative to on-site visits, the Alf Museum offers many virtual experience programs for an engaging online experience to learn about paleontology and natural history.

 To stay connected on all our programs and updates about reopening, visit us online or sign up for our mailing list.